kurushimee/iver0/README.md

 I'm **Ivan Ermakov**,

-A  game developer that looks for a job.
+A Russian indie-game developer, currently studying in High School.

-I mainly use C# and Python, but I know some Java too.
-My game engine of choice is Unity, began working in it during 2019.
-Currently I'm trying to delve deeper into indie game development and I hope it'll work out!
+I have the most experience with C# and Python, but I also tried making stuff with other languages.
+My game engine of choice is Godot 4, which I'm trying to get accustomed to after working in Unity for a couple years.
 You can contact me on Discord: @iver0.